jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The receiver echoes the sequence number in the response so that the requester can correlate.
 Async pushes (`session_msg_type = 0x34`) use the server's own sequence counter, independent of any client request.

+**Pipelining lag — pair with tolerance, not strict equality.** In normal operation the panel's response sequence equals the request sequence in the great majority of pairs.
+A small fraction of pairs (around 10% in busy sessions) show panel-side pipelining lag: the response sequence runs **1 to 17 behind** the request sequence (never ahead).
+This is normal in busy sessions and is not a desync.
+Parsers MUST pair requests and responses with a sliding-window tolerance of at least 20 frames rather than requiring strict sequence equality.
+A parser that requires exact echo will appear to lose roughly 10% of responses.

 ### 5.3 Direction Byte

-The single-byte `direction` field at offset 12:
+The single-byte `direction` field at offset 12 takes one of three values:

-- `0x00` = request, initial message, or push
+- `0x00` = request, initial message, or asynchronous push
-- `0x01` = response or acknowledgment
+- `0x01` = success response or acknowledgment
+- `0x05` = error response (followed by 2-byte BE error code; see §10)

+These are the only three values observed.
 The direction byte allows a stateless decoder to tell which way the frame travels without inspecting TCP-stream state.

 ### 5.4 Connection Establishment

 A standard TCP three-way handshake establishes the connection.
-The first application-layer frame after handshake completion is typically a session-initialization message with `session_msg_type = 0x33` containing the initiating party's BLN/node identifiers.
+The first application-layer frame after handshake completion is typically a session-initialization message carrying a `0x4640` IdentifyBlock:

+- Against **legacy-dialect** panels, the first frame uses `session_msg_type = 0x33` (DATA) or `0x2E` (CONNECT).
+- Against **modern-dialect** panels, the first frame uses `session_msg_type = 0x34` (HEARTBEAT) or `0x2F` (ANNOUNCE).

+A client that does not know the dialect in advance SHOULD use the detection algorithm in §11.2.

 ### 5.5 Connection Teardown